robinsalehjan/supercharged/README.md

-# macbook
+# supercharged
-macbook is a script to set up my MacBook with my most used developer tools.
+supercharged is a script to set up any MacBook with my developer tools and applications.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages